yexin888/vvv20/students-introduction/README.md

 # Upload here the one slide presentation.

-The slide shall be given in PDF format with size smaller than 5 MB.
+:warning: The slide shall be given in **PDF with size smaller than 5 MB**.